KomodoPlatform/developer-docs/docs/basic-docs/start-here/core-technology-discussions/atomicdex.md

 If Maker accepts the offer to trade, but does not send `<makerpayment>`, Taker only stands to lose the `<dexfee>`.
 This is only 1/777th of the entire transaction amount, so she loses very little.

 Maker, on the other hand, stands to lose more.
-Since Bob did not follow through with his end of the bargain, the AtomicDEX network indicates on his public AtomicDEX trading profile that he failed in a commitment, thus decreasing his profile’s reputation.
-If Bob continues this behavior as a habit, he may find it difficult to discover trading partners.
+Since Maker did not follow through with his end of the bargain, the AtomicDEX network indicates on his public AtomicDEX trading profile that he failed in a commitment, thus decreasing his profile’s reputation.
+If Maker continues this behavior as a habit, he may find it difficult to discover trading partners.

-So long as the frequency of "Bobs" failing is low, the occasional extra `<dexfee>` paid by an Alice is a minor issue.
-However, if there is a sudden spike in misbehavior, the AtomicDEX code has in-built contingency plans which can provide refunds to Alice(s).
+So long as the frequency of Makers failing is low, the occasional extra `<dexfee>` paid by a Taker is a minor issue.
+However, if there is a sudden spike in misbehavior, the AtomicDEX code has in-built contingency plans which can provide refunds to Takers.

 #### 2 - Maker Successfully Sends `<makerpayment>`

 If Taker does not follow with her next step, the `<takerpayment>`, then Taker loses not only the `<dexfee>`, but she also receives a mark on her public AtomicDEX profile.
-She gains nothing, and Bob has no reason to fear as `<makerpayment>` will automatically return to him via the AtomicDEX protocol.
+She gains nothing, and Maker has no reason to fear as `<makerpayment>` will automatically return to him via the AtomicDEX protocol.

 #### 3 - Taker Successfully Sends `<takerpayment>`